Lupita González

-María Guadalupe González Romero (born 9 January 1989), better known as Lupita González, is a Mexican racewalker.
+María Guadalupe González Romero (born 9 January 1989), better known as Lupita González, is a Mexican race walker.
 She was the silver medalist in the 20km walk at the Rio 2016 Olympic Games.
 She was also the gold medalist at the 2015 Pan American Games and is the Mexican national record holder in the 20 kilometres race walk.

 González is currently serving a competition ban due to a second anti-doping violation.
 The ban is due to expire in November 2026.

 Career

 Performances

 Raised in the State of Mexico, she first emerged as an elite level walker in the 2013 season.
 The 2013 Central American and Caribbean Championships in Athletics saw her claim the 10,000 metres race walk gold medal for the host nation.
 She soon established herself as the nation's best walker, with a new Mexican national record of 1:28:48 at the 2014 IAAF World Race Walking Cup, where she placed 16th overall in the 20 kilometres race walk event.
 She also broke the 15 km walk record en route to that distance.

 On her debut appearance at the 2015 Pan American Race Walking Cup she was a clear winner in the 20 km walk, crossing the line in a championship record time of 1:29:21 hours – nearly two minutes ahead of runner-up Kimberly García.
 González's performance led Mexico to the women's team title, alongside her compatriots Alejandra Ortega and Lizbeth Silva.
 She was among the leading entrants at the Pan American Games two months later and came away with the gold medal, restoring Mexico's initial success in the event which had ended after Victoria Palacios's win in 2003.
 Hot and humid weather conditions during the race in Toronto affected González, who despite having a winning margin of over half a minute and breaking the games record collapsed after finishing the distance.

 María Guadalupe then won the Race Walking World Cup in Rome and was regarded as one of the favorites to win the Olympic Games, and won silver, becoming the first female Mexican race walker to step on the Olympic podium.

 That same year she also went on to win the 2016 IAAF Race Walking Challenge series.